Head Lice Removal And Prevention

 - To succeed at eliminating a head lice infestation, one must remove all lice eggs and lice from the hair.

-- The lice eggs are tear-shaped, usually brown in colour, and are attached to only one side of the hair shaft.
+- The lice eggs are tear-shaped, usually brown in colour, and are attached to one side of the hair shaft.

 - Lice egg look-alikes are white and they surround the hair shaft.
 They are often misdiagnosed as lice eggs.